PenguinsAreSuperCool/MacroAnalysis/README.md

 The fifth and last leads the user to the scratch project I did in the week 0 of CS50.
 The project is a dancing game with multiple characters and increasing difficulty.

 The challenges of implementing this project was mainly the speed.
 Implementing ThreadPoolExecutor was crucial to make things speedy.
-Sadly, the forecasting by OECD wasn't possible even with ThreadPoolExecutor.
-The reason for that, as I see it, is because the OECD API returns a giant value everytime it is contacted.
-However, the implementation in code seems to be all correct and could be used just be deleting the commented aspect of it.
-Were this project to run on a better server, I'm confident the MacroAnalyis tool could be even more useful.

-To go around this problem, I even tried to do data fetching client-side, but that didn't work because of CORS issues.
-I'm really limited by the technology of my time.
+Adding forecasting was challenging because of different country codes and different behavior from the IMF API, but now it works!

 The website can be accessed in https://MacroAnalysis.app